TerrorSquad/ansible-post-installation/README.md

 ## Requirements

-- OS: Ubuntu 18.04 based distro
+- OS: Ubuntu 18.04 based distro - Linux Mint 19.3
 - Software: `ansible`

 If you do not have ansible installed you can do so by running this piece of code: